ruarai/CompilePal/Guides/Plugins.md

 | Arguments | The first arguments passed to the program.
 Can be templated, see [Variable Substitution](#Variable-Substitution). (>=v27.28)
 | BasisString | The last arguments passed to the program.
 Can be templated, see [Variable Substitution](#Variable-Substitution).
 Order of arguments is `Arguments` → `Arguments selected by user` → `BasisString`.
 | Order   | Determines when your step should run.
 For example, an Order of 1.5 would run between VBSP and VVIS.
 For the complete ordering, look at the existing compile steps in the `Parameters` folder.
-| DoRun		| This should always be true.
-This indicates that the step is an external program and not a built-in compile step.
+| DoRun		| Controls whether step is enabled by default.
+Set to `true` to enable it.
 | ReadOutput | Controls whether program output is shown in the compile log.
 | SupportsBSP | Indicates that this step can be used for BSP files.
 Steps that don't support BSPs are automatically disabled if a user selects a BSP file.
 Defaults to `false`. (>=v27.27)
 | CheckExitCode | Checks for process exit code and raises a warning when it is not 0.
 Defaults to `true`. (>=v27.31)